dreamind/ix/workshops/infrastructure/index.md

 #### Exercise 1

-Open a terminal using Putty as described above and connect to www.unimelb.edu.au by copying and pasting the commands from Notepad into the terminal window and pressing return twice.
+Open a terminal using Putty as described above and connect to `www.unimelb.edu.au` by copying and pasting the commands from Notepad into the terminal window and pressing return twice.
 Look at the output that is returned.

 1. Where does the response information start?
 2. What server engine is hosting this site?
 3. What HTTP code has been returned?
-4. Try again with the input “GET /test.html HTTP/1.1” on the first line.
+4. Try again with the input `GET /test.html HTTP/1.1` on the first line.
 What code is returned this time?

 \\}

-\\{div class="exercise"

-#### Exercise 2

-Compare the output from the Putty terminal and the output of the web-page in a browser.
-How do they differ?
-We’re about to demonstrate how information is passed between one page and another – if you can’t see it, do you think the information is hidden/protected?

-\\}

 ## Flask Web App and HTML

-With Flask, you can create a web application, which is basically a service that can reponse to user interactively via web browser.
-In this case, you will launch Flask as a web server that runs through port 5000.
+Flask allows you to develop a web application, which is basically a service that can reponse to user interactively via web browser.
+In this case, you will launch Flask as a web server in your computer that runs through port 80.

 Follow the recipe below, to create a simple web application using Flask.
 First, create a file called [`hello.py`](codes/hello.py) that contains the following code: